Seamless Multimodal Transportation Scheduling: State-Space Decomposition

-Since there is an exponential number of variables corresponding to those paths, we propose to solve this model by branch-and-price.
-In particular, we solve the LP relaxation of~\ref{eqn:spd} by column generation, and then proceed by standard branch-and-bound.
+Since there is an exponential number of variables corresponding to those paths, we propose to solve this model by \fourthrev{column generation which can be turned into an exact approach via} branch-and-price.